thegoose20/gender-bias/README.md

     ├── Omission
     └── Stereotype
 ```
-**Annotators did not find descriptions on which to apply these labels*
+**Annotators did not find descriptions on which to apply these labels according to the annotation instructions*

 ## Overview of Directories
-* `analysis` - analysis of model predictions (outputs)
 * `document_classification` - experiments with document classifiers for targets as all labels, Person Name labels, and Stereotype and Omission labels
-* `statistical_significance` - paired bootstrap test on models (stat. sign. testing isn't really suited to NLP tasks, though)
-* `token_classification` - experiments with multilabel token classifiers, multiclass sequence classifiers, and cascades of classifiers (token+sequence+document)
+* `token_classification` - experiments with multilabel token classifiers, multiclass sequence classifiers, and cascades of classifiers (meaning sequential combinations of token, sequence, and document classifiers)
 * `word_embeddings` - evaluating relevance of SpaCy's sense2vec (contextual word embeddings) and of GloVe embeddings for the classification task, and training custom fastText embeddings

 ## Related Resources